I-am-PUID-0/DUMB_docs/docs/services/riven-backend.md

 Before Riven Backend can be used, **initial configuration is required**.

-After starting DMB, navigate to the **Riven Frontend** and open the `Settings` page.
+After starting DUMB, navigate to the **Riven Frontend** and open the `Settings` page.
 The following sections should be reviewed and updated:

 ### 🔧 Required Configuration
 At a minimum, **enable at least one Content source** under the `Content` section.
 Without this, Riven cannot function.